Valikazar/tChart/README.md

 Tool for creating and configuring cryptocurrency charts.

-## New Functionality: Universal Chart Generation
+## Chart Generation

-You can now generate charts both in the browser and in Node.js without a browser, using a single universal function.
+You can now generate charts in the browser using the standard Canvas API.
 The standard chart size is a square 1280x1280.

 ## New: Adaptive Charts